selankon/caldav-reminder-telegram-bot/README.md

 - `TELEGRAM_BOT_TOKEN`: Token for the Telegram bot.
 - `TELEGRAM_CHAT_ID`: ID of the Telegram chat where reminders will be sent.
 - `TIMEZONE`: The timezone used for date and time operations.
+- `DEFAULT_EVENT_REMINDER_MINUTES`: Define default reminder time in minutes if the event does not specify one.
+Default is `None`.
+This is used when an event does not have a default reminder set, and you want to see it anyway.

 ## Message templates